bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/dropdown.md

 managed via the model.
 The model can also be used to observe the state of the dropdown.

 <<< DEMO ./demo/DropdownModel.vue

+## Exposed Methods

+You are also able to use the built in methods for showing, hiding or toggling the dropdown via[template refs](https://vuejs.org/guide/essentials/template-refs.html#template-refs).

+1. `show`: shows the dropdown
+2. `hide`: hides the dropdown
+3. `toggle`: toggles the dropdown

+<<< DEMO ./demo/DropdownMethods.vue

 ## Dropdown supported sub-components